cortes-web-tech/in-session-domain/wails-client/README.md

 - RefreshFiles displaying file list on GUI for room.
   - Changing room works from home page, but not in RefreshFilesComponent
 - Need to handle state management better.
-  - Fixed initial Session render bug, but now Presentation isn't getting data correctly.
+  - Fixed initial Session render bug, but now Presentation isn't getting data correctly. ✅
+  - Presenttaion is getting data correctly after toggling Sessions.
+Not rendering on initial data load.

 ## 0.0.45